syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 #### Changing the ItemsSource of combo box

-By default, the `ItemsSource` for SfComboBox is auto-generated for enum types and collection type properties.
-For other types, you can set the `ItemsSource` by using the `IDataFormSourceProvider`.
+By default, the `ItemsSource` for SfComboBox is auto-generated for enum types properties

-#### Using IDataFormSourceProvider
+**Using IDataFormSourceProvider**

 {% tabs %}
 {% highlight C# %}